top of page

 Zdravets.jpg

 Zdravets is a Bulgarian Folk Dance Group with members from different parts of Bulgaria and also members from England and USA.
-They meet once a week for 2 hours, to rehearse.
+They meet once a week for two hours, to rehearse.

 They are trying to preserve the traditional folk dances and their hand made, colourful costumes present different parts of Bulgaria.